 Authorising Officers must exercise their minds every time they are asked to sign a form.
-They must never sign or rubber stamp Form(s) without thinking about their personal and Fenland District Council's responsibilities or sign any forms.
+They must never sign or rubber stamp Form(s) without thinking about their personal and Fenland District Council's responsibilities.

 Finally, an Authorising Officer should not authorise the conduct/use of a CHIS where they are directly involved in the investigation for which it is required.
 Accordingly, authority should be provided by and alternative Authorising Officer (it does not matter if they are from a different service).
+It is not acceptable to use "copy and paste" from previous forms; each application must be individually and carefully considered.